Why You Need a Multimeter in Your Camper

 AC Voltage Control Systems

 All 110-VAC power in an RV, regardless of whether it comes from an external AC voltage source or a built-in AC voltage generator, will go through the RV’s AC transfer switch before it goes to the main AC breaker panel for distribution to everything in the RV.

 There is a power control panel in each RV which does several things for the owner.

 Power allocation.
-If you plug your big 50-amp RV into a campsite power box that only has 30-Amp service the power panel will allocate the power available to only enough of your large power consuming equipment (like air conditioning units, washer-dryers, hot water heaters, etcetera) that can be operated safely with the limited 30-amp power available.
+If you plug your big 50-amp RV into a campsite power box that only has 30-amp service, the power panel will allocate the power available to only as many of your large power-consuming appliances (like air-conditioning units, washer-dryers, hot water heaters) that can be operated safely with the limited 30-amp power available.